cyyllam/movie-explorer/documents/proposal.md

 # Search Engine Optimization (SEO)

 The SEO is the practice of increasing quality and quantity of organic traffic to your website.
-You want to make sure that the traffic to your site is intentional and is what the user was looking for, and you want to generate traffic free of cost.
+The SEO is to ensure that traffic to your site is intentional, that it is what the user was looking for, and that the traffic generated is free of cost.

 ## Ideal SEO Implementation